Darthterac/OldGods/README.md

     Plans for timed data collection to intelligently update guild information.
-    Plans for additional Officer+ rank features like ranking members from search, and other secure functions which rely on the use of a keybound macro to bypass secure restrictions.
+    Plans for additional Officer+ rank features like ranking members from search, and other functions which rely on the use of a keybound macro to bypass "secure" restrictions.
     Plans for making the purge macro binding a user choice and enhance the logic.

 🔹 OldGods Mail Manager